guildfordia/the-library/UI_TECH_SPECS.md

 # UI Technical Specifications

-You are generating an ASCII-styled, minimal React UI for the **Semantic Quotes Search Server**.
+You are generating an ASCII-styled, minimal React UI for the **A Black Mountain Retcon Tool**.

 ## Purpose
 - Let users search for **quotes** (not full documents).